 How we perceive events has dramatically changed over the past twelve months, now is the time to consider how to build on the positive elements of this transformation.
 Organisations and delegates that previously dismissed virtual events, now embrace them and are open to a new way of thinking.
 Collaborating with out-of-region companies was previously seen as time consuming and expensive, but technology has busted this myth and made links far stronger.
 In this session we look at the opportunity, the areas for development and how innovation can drive events of the future.

-Innovation Manager at Innovation SuperNetwork
+Innovation Manager at the Innovation SuperNetwork

 With a degree in Business Systems and IT, Graeme started his career in the commercial world of recruitment before moving into business support.
 With experience working across all five regional universities, the public and private sectors and a role with the North East Satellite Application Centre, he has significant strength of knowledge across the regional innovation landscapes.